 Welcome to my Walt Disney World Skyliner Page.
 Here we’ll go over everything having to do with WDW’s newest transportation system, plus I’ll offer some of my tips.

-Walt Disney World’s Skyliner gondola system connects Disney’s Art of Animation, Pop Century, Caribbean Beach, and Riviera Resorts with Disney’s Hollywood Studios and Epcot’s International Gateway.
+Walt Disney World’s Skyliner gondola system connects Disney’s Art of Animation, Pop Century, Caribbean Beach, and Riviera Resorts with Disney’s Hollywood Studios and EPCOT’s International Gateway.

 System Overview